 - Defecography – fluoroscopic (traditional) or dynamic MRI

-Colonoscopy is a test where a lighted flexible tube with a video camera at its tip is passed through the anus, rectum and colon, allowing for visualization of the channel of the bowel and inspection for growths such as polyps or tumors and cancer.
-Colon cancer is common in the U.S. and should always be high on the list for possible causes of blockage of the colon and a cause for constipation.
+Colonoscopy is a test where a lighted flexible tube with a video camera at its tip is passed through the anus, rectum, and colon, allowing for visualization of the lumen of the bowel and inspection for growths such as polyps or masses.
+Colorectal cancer is common in the U.S. and should always be high on the list for possible causes of blockage of the colon and a potential cause of constipation.
 Colonoscopy has the advantage of patient sedation and is generally better tolerated as a result.
 Colonoscopy should not be performed when acute diverticulitis is suspected due to the risk of perforation.
-Colonoscopy has a very small risk (~1 in 1,000) of perforating the colon or causing bleeding bad enough to require a blood transfusion and/or surgery.
+Colonoscopy has a very small risk (about 1 in 1,000) of perforating the colon or causing bleeding severe enough to require a blood transfusion and/or surgery.
 It is the most sensitive test, however, for detecting polyps (precancerous growths), allows for removal of such polyps, and allows for biopsy of any other lesions detected.

-Barium enema is an x-ray test involving passage of an enema with radiologic contrast into the rectum and colon with multiple abdominal x-rays performed, providing information related to the bowel and the presence of tumors or constriction of the channel.
+Barium enema is an x-ray test involving passage of an enema containing contrast into the rectum and colon with subsequent multiple abdominal x-rays performed, providing information related to the bowel lumen and the presence of masses or narrowing of the lumen.
 It is less commonly performed than colonoscopy, but may be complementary to colonoscopy when evaluating narrowing of the bowel due to scarring.
-Disadvantages of a barium enema are that it again requires bowel cleansing, is performed in the awake patient, is not as sensitive at detecting polyps, and, if abnormal, requires subsequent colonoscopy to be performed.
+Disadvantages of a barium enema are that it again requires bowel cleansing, is performed in the awake patient, is not as sensitive at detecting polyps, and, if abnormal, requires subsequent colonoscopy to be performed for further evaluation.